ctdio/marko-redux/README.md

   // other components go here
 ```

+Much like how `redux` recommends only having a single
+`store` in your application, you should only have a single `<provider>`
+(_beware:_ using more than one can end up causing unexpected behavior).

 ##### `connect(connectOptions)`

-`connect` is a higher order function for binding your `store` to your components.
+`connect` is a higher order function for binding your `store` to your container components.
 A `store` can be passed down to connected components via the `provider` component
 (as explained above).
 The function accepts a single argument, an object containing
-information about how you want the store to interact with the container.
+information about how you want the `store` to interact with the container.

 Here are the available fields you can specify for `connectOptions`:
 - `mapStateToInput(state)` - a function expecting the store's `state` to be passed in as the first argument.